Bangladesh–India relations: Relationship under Sheikh Hasina (2009–2024)

 Throughout the premiership of Sheikh Hasina between 2009 and 2024, India and Bangladesh enjoyed the best time in their bilateral relationship.

-In September 2011, the two countries signed a major accord on border demarcation to end the 4-decade old disputes over boundaries.
+In September 2011, the two countries signed a major accord on border demarcation to end the 4-decade-old disputes over boundaries.
 This came to be known as the Tin Bigha Corridor.
 India also granted 24-hour access to Bangladeshi citizens in the Tin Bigha Corridor.
-The agreement included exchange of adversely held enclaves, involving 51,000 people spread over 111 Indian enclaves in Bangladesh and 51 Bangladeshi enclaves in India.
+The agreement included the exchange of adversely held enclaves, involving 51,000 people spread over 111 Indian enclaves in Bangladesh and 51 Bangladeshi enclaves in India.
 The total land involved is over 24,000 acres.

-On 9 October that year, Indian and Bangladeshi armies participated in Sampriti-II (Unity-II), a 14-day-long Joint military exercise at Sylhet to increase synergy between their forces.
+On 9 October that year, Indian and Bangladeshi armies participated in Sampriti-II (Unity-II), a 14-day-long joint military exercise at Sylhet to increase synergy between their forces.

-In 2012, Bangladesh allowed India's Oil and Natural Gas Corporation to ferry heavy machinery, turbines and cargo through Ashuganj for Palatana Power project in southern Tripura.
+In 2012, Bangladesh allowed India's Oil and Natural Gas Corporation to ferry heavy machinery, turbines and cargo through Ashuganj for the Palatana Power project in southern Tripura.

-From October 2013, India started exporting 500 megawatts of electricity a day to Bangladesh over a period of 35 years.
-A 125-kilometre Baharampur–Bheramara transmission line, 40 km of it in Bangladesh, connects the two substations.
-Bangladesh officials believe the export would greatly ease the national shortage once 500 MW flows into the national grid.
-The two country's leaders also unveiled the plaque of the 1,320-MW coal-fired Rampal power plant, a joint venture between in the two nation countries.
+From October 2013, India started exporting 500 megawatts of electricity a day to Bangladesh on a cross-border power line that opened that month.

-The link was as a major milestone in strengthening the bilateral relationship and comes at a time when India is desperate to make up for its inability to deliver on two key pacts with Bangladesh: one on Teesta waters and the landscale border/boundary pact.

-Indian External Affairs Minister Sushma Swaraj visited Bangladesh in her first official overseas trip in June 2014.
-During her first official overseas visit, Foreign Minister of India, Sushma Swaraj concluded various agreements to boost ties.
+Indian External Affairs Minister Sushma Swaraj visited Bangladesh on her first official overseas trip in June 2014.
+During her first official overseas visit, the Foreign Minister of India, Sushma Swaraj, concluded various agreements to boost ties.
 They include: